Where Exactly Does Our Meat Come From?

 The bird’s diet is supplemented with that home grown GM & grain free, high quality chicken feed we spoke about earlier.
 This supplemental feed contains a kelp meal-based vitamin-mineral mix with probiotics, and coquina (seashells for calcium and grit).

 There are never any prophylactic antibiotics or hormones given to the birds which means they are reared as naturally as possible throughout their lives.

 All rearing farms are within 1 hours travelling, use feed from their own category A mill, bred from eggs from their own breeding farms and chicks from their own hatchery.
 Finally they use Chicken from their own rearing farms that are finally slaughtered on site.
 All meaning that our poultry supplier has complete quality control and has animal welfare at the heart of its operation

 Our team of butchers hand bone every single whole bird meaning we can offer a full range of products, all produced directly in our butchery

 QUESTION: How do the Chickens you supply live?

 Chickens are given access to open-air runs continuously throughout the day, they are not forced to stay indoors at any time and they spend on average at least half their life outside roaming on herb and clover enriched meadows among woodland strips to encourage them to range, forage and dust bath as they would in their natural forest floor habitat.

 QUESTION: How are the chickens processed and butchered?

-The Chickens are processed on the farmers processing site which is in close proximity of the rearing sheds.
-The birds are not slaughtered as halal.
+The Chickens are processed on the farmers processing site which is in close proximity of the rearing sheds and then butchered in our own facility daily.